Lord of Harrenhal

 Lord of Harrenhal or Lady of Harrenhal is the title held by the noble seated at the castle of Harrenhal since Aegon's Conquest.
 Throughout the castle's history, many noble families have held the castle, with most, if not all of them, going extinct, leading to the belief that the castle is cursed.

+The castle of Harrenhal was constructed on the orders of King Harren Hoare, the last King of the Isles and the Rivers, who ruled over the Iron Islands and the riverlands.
+It took almost forty years to build the castle.
+The day of its completion, Aegon Targaryen landed on the shores of Westeros, beginning his Conquest.
 Aegon eventually arrived at Harrenhal, where he offered King Harren a chance to surrender.
-The king refused, so at evenfall, Aegon and his dragon, Balerion, descended on the castle, burning everything that was flammable, and even melting the stone with which the castle had been build.
+The king refused, so at evenfall, Aegon and his dragon, Balerion, descended on the castle, burning everything that was flammable with dragonflame, and even melting the stone with which the castle had been built with.
 Harren and his sons died at the tower which afterwards became known as Kingspyre Tower.
 It is said by some that the ghosts of Harren and his sons still haunt the castle.